-It would be helpful if some aggregated measures (i.e., invited talks and seminars, citations for the publications in the project, ...) would be provided to judge the impact of the projects.
-PIs' honors are a measure of the longterm visibility of the PI but not necessarily due to a specific DOE supported project.
+• It would be helpful if some aggregated measures (i.e., invited talks and seminars, citations for the publications in the project, ...) would be provided to judge the impact of the projects.
+Pls' honors are a measure of the long-term visibility of the PI but not necessarily due to a specific DOE supported project.

-• It is highly recommended that the program managers are provided travel funds to attend national and international meetings/conferences to stay informed about the field and new developments.
+It is highly recommended that the program managers are provided travel funds to attend national and international meetings/conferences to stay informed about the field and new developments.
 This should include participation in smaller, focused workshops which are often more informative.

-COV PANEL REPORT Panel 2: Condensed Matter and Materials Physics
+Panel 2: Condensed Matter and Materials Physics

 BES COMMITTEE OF VISITORS (COV)

-Reviewing the Materials Sciences and Engineering Division Fiscal Years 2015, 2016, and 2017
+Reviewing the Materials Sciences and Engineering Division

+Fiscal Years 2015, 2016, and 2017
-I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to:

-(b) Monitor active project and programs.

-II.
-Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected:

-(b) The national and international standing of the portfolio elements.
+- I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to: - (a) Solicit, review, recommend, and document proposal actions - (b) Monitor active project and programs. - II.
+Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected: - (a) The breadth and depth of portfolio elements - (b) The national and international standing of the portfolio elements.